availproject/docs/CONTRIBUTING.md

 The Documentation team at Avail are the primary maintainers of the Avail Documentation and will review all issues and pull requests created in this repository.

-| ℹ️ Please make sure to create an issue outlining your feedback/content request for the docs before creating a PR.
+> ℹ️ Please make sure to create an issue outlining your feedback/content request for the docs before creating a PR.
-PRs created without approval will be rejected.
+> PRs created without approval will be closed.
 We are open to technical articles on a wide variety of topics related to Avail and Web3 in general.
-If you have something in mind, please feel free to jump in with an issue on the repo.|
+If you have something in mind, please feel free to jump in with an issue on the repo.
 <!-- TOC -->

 ## How to Contribute Changes via the Avail Documentation Website